microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 - One public (internal) procedure
 - The rest is always local

-So, from outside the codeunit, there is only one clear entrypiont: that one global function with its parameters.
+So, from outside the codeunit, there is only one clear entrypoint: that one  (public) internal function with its parameters.

 The **pattern** within the codeunit exists of a few layers:
 - The UI layer